Bharath18R/Bharath18R/README.md

 - Android Studio or VS Code

 ### Run the App
-This project is a part of a hackathon run by https://www.katomaran.com flutter pub get flutter run
+-flutter pub get
+-flutter run

 ### PROJECT
 This project is a part of a hackathon run by https://www.katomaran.com